TykTechnologies/tyk/docs/arch/middleware.md

 middleware specific loggers, with the `mw` field being set for each middleware.

+Known design requirements of BaseMiddleware:

+> Logger is middleware scoped with the new allocation/copy of *logrus.Entry in BaseMiddleware.
+> This is facilitated by a shallow copy of the BaseMiddleware object when creating middleware.

 BaseMiddleware bundles several APIs, that don't necessarily rely on needing a copy of this value.
 For example, two key objects: